Welcome! Before we get to the good stuff, a few announcements:

 Before we get to the lunches, I have a few tips for you:

 - Any time peanut butter is called for, just substitute sunflower seed butter.
 Because it's a seed and not a nut, most schools do allow it, and most kids won't notice a difference.
-I've packed plenty of "PB&J" sandwiches where the PB was actually SB, and my kids never noticed.
+I've packed plenty of "PB&J" sandwiches where the "PB" was actually "SB", and my kids never noticed.
 Sunflower seed butter is also great for baking too, you can substitute it in any recipe that calls for peanut butter.
 You can even make a version of an Asian "peanut sauce" for dipping with sunbutter instead of peanut butter, and nobody will notice the difference.
+If your school just prohibits peanuts, then there are lots of other nut butter options you can try.

 - I've also heard of folks using sesame seed butter (tahini) or soy nut butter.
 I've had both and I think they're ok.
 Soy nut butter tastes a bit more like peanut butter, so I think it would be a better 1 to 1 substitute, if you are ok with having soy.
 If you can't have soy, then I think tahini is worth a try.